Cape Town Central

 • Cape Town Art Fair marketing@fieramilano.co.za

 • The Heritage Vine on the corner of Bree and Short Market Streets is the oldest wine-producing vine in the Southern Hemisphere.
 It is one of the few remaining original French vinifera rootstocks still alive.
-Estimated to have been planted in 1771, the roots of the vine trace back to the burghers of Cape Town, who planted vines in their gardens in order to make their own wine.
+Estimated to have been planted in 1771, the roots of the vine trace back to the burghers of Cape Town, who planted vines in their gardens to make their own wine.
 Video

 • We Are Still Here Memorial at the Long Market Pedestrian Mall, Cape Town Central-This artwork was created by mosaic artists Lovell Friedman and Leora Lewis in memory of the 7,000 children that were advertised as destitute in the Cape Government Gazette between 1841 and 1921.